antest1/KcaSniffer/README.md

 Contact
 -------
-For suggestion or error report, make an [Issue](https://github.com/antest1/KcaSniffer/issues) or mail to me.
+For question, suggestion and error report, make an [Issue](https://github.com/antest1/KcaSniffer/issues) or mail to me.
 E-mail: kcanotify@gmail.com

 License